jolatechno/QuIDS/README.md

 }
 ```

+### Pre-processor flags

+#### proba. type

+The `PROBA_TYPE` flag is used to change the type used to represent probabilities and magnitude in the program.
+The default is `double` for a high enough precision, but other float type could be used to either get more precision or less memory/execution time cost.

+#### hash map overhead

+The `HASH_MAP_OVERHEAD` flag represent the overhead per element of the hashmap (of type `robin_hood::unordered_map`, default is set to `1.7` which has been determined through experiments).

+### Global variables

 The default value of any of those variable can be altered at compilation, by passing an uppercase flag with the same name as the desired variable.

 #### tolerance